bahanonu/ciatah/README.md

 ![image](https://user-images.githubusercontent.com/5241605/61981834-ab532000-afaf-11e9-97c2-4b1d7d759a30.png)

-To start using the `calciumImagingAnalysis` class, enter the following into the MATLAB command window.
+To start using the `calciumImagingAnalysis` software package, enter the following into the MATLAB command window.

 ```Matlab
 % Loads all directories